 Energy Communities Initiatives

-The European Parliament has provided funding for the European Commission to set up 2 different projects that should contribute to the dissemination of best practices and provide technical assistance for the development of concrete energy community initiatives across the EU.
+The European Parliament has provided funding for the European Commission to set up 2 different projects that contribute to the dissemination of best practices and provide technical assistance for the development of concrete energy community initiatives across the EU: the Energy Communities Repository and the Rural Energy Community Advisory Hub.

 Energy Communities Repository

 Launched in April 2022, the objective of the Energy Communities Repository is to assist local actors and citizens willing to set up a Citizens Energy Community or a Renewable Energy Community in urban areas through technical and administrative advice, and encourage their development.

-Through the collected data, the Energy Communities Repository will identify enabling and supporting frameworks for energy communities in the context of the Clean Energy Package.
-It will furthermore conduct an impact assessment of energy communities, and disseminate best practices and know-how for local authorities, businesses, citizens and citizen organisations that wish to set up energy communities, in particular in EU countries that do not have so far a strong tradition of such initiatives.
+Through the collected data, the Energy Communities Repository identifies enabling and supporting frameworks for renewable energy communities and citizen energy communities as defined in the Renewable Energy Directive and in the Internal Electricity Market Directive.
+It also conducts impact assessments of energy communities and disseminates best practices and know-how for local authorities, businesses, citizens and citizen organisations that wish to set up energy communities, in particular in EU countries that do not yet have a strong tradition of such initiatives.

-The projects that will receive targeted technical assistance under this initiative will be primarily urban energy communities, and will serve as examples of positive local actions to inspire widespread efforts for citizen-driven initiatives through the development of energy communities.
+The projects that will receive targeted technical assistance under this initiative are primarily urban energy communities from East-European countries, such as Latvijas Energokopiena in Latvia, Energetska zadruga Drenova in Croatia and izgrei bg in Bulgaria, and will serve as examples of positive local actions to inspire widespread efforts for citizen-driven initiatives through the development of energy communities.

-The repository will be implemented by a consortium made by Energy Cities, REScoop, FEDARENE, akaryon and the European University Institute/Florence School of Regulation, for a period of 24 months.
+The repository has been implemented by a consortium made by Energy Cities, REScoop, FEDARENE, akaryon and the European University Institute/Florence School of Regulation, and it will run for 24 months.

 Rural Energy Community Advisory Hub

 The Rural Energy Community Advisory Hub was launched in June 2022.
-It will focus on assisting citizens, rural actors and local authorities in setting up a Citizen Energy Community or Renewable Energy Community in rural areas through technical and administrative advice, and encourage their development.
+It focuses on assisting citizens, rural actors and local authorities in setting up a Citizen Energy Community or Renewable Energy Community in rural areas through technical and administrative advice, and encourage their development.

 Its key activities include